Lucas3006/my-first-repo/README.md

 Hi, my name is Lucas.

+This is my first GitHub repository

 I am currently studing Computer Engineering at UNM